ply-ct/ply/docs/topics/quickstart.md

    When prompted, select "Submit without verifying" (Submit is Ply-speak for "don't check run results").
 1. To show flow/step statuses, the diagram automatically switches to Inspect mode, indicated by the check icon in the toolbar:
    <img src="../img/check.png" alt="Inspect Mode Icon" class="icon-img" style="width:22px;">
-1. So far our flow doesn't really do anything interesting.
-However, this does illustrate a couple of points:
+1. So far our flow doesn't do anything interesting.
+However, this illustrates a couple of points:
    - In Inspect mode, each step that executed is drawn with a heavy border around it:
    <img src="../img/get-movies-1-inspect.png" alt="get-movies 1 Inspect" width="540px">
    - VS Code's output window shows what happened: